Skip to content

 Inheritance model

 Fourier v1 has no inheritance keyword.
-You use a stdlib contract in one of two ways:
+A stdlib contract is reused in one of two ways:

 1. Inherit-by-copy.
-Paste the contract's storage decls, events, and functions into your own contract.
-Renumber @ slot to avoid collisions with your other storage.
+Paste the contract's storage decls, events, and functions into a consuming contract.
+Renumber @ slot to avoid collisions with other storage.
 This is the dominant pattern.

 2. Deploy + call.
-Deploy the stdlib contract as its own address, then call_b / delegatecall_b from your contract.
-Useful when multiple contracts share governance (e.g. one Timelock per organization, many target contracts).
+Deploy the stdlib contract as its own address, then call_b / delegatecall_b from the consuming contract.
+Useful when multiple contracts share governance (for example, one Timelock per organization, many target contracts).

-DELEGATECALL lets a stdlib contract mutate your storage — see Timelock for a concrete pattern where the stdlib contract is a separately-deployed governance gate.
+DELEGATECALL lets a stdlib contract mutate the caller's storage.
+See Timelock for a concrete pattern where the stdlib contract is a separately-deployed governance gate.

 Shipped contracts